-Once the schedule of classes is finalized for each semester, students may access it on the College website and the MyGCC portal.
-On MyGCC, students may search by term and course, and even through an advanced search like course number, course level, and instructor.
-The College Catalog is also available online.
-It allows the students to be knowledgeable about the time limit for course work, as well as the total general and technical education requirements for a program.
-The mission, description and student learning outcomes of each program are detailed in the catalog.
+Once the schedule of classes is finalized for each semester, students may access it on the College website.
+Students may search by term and course, and even through an advanced search like course number, course level, and instructor.
+The students may also access this information through the MyGCC portal.
+The College Catalog is available online.
+It allows the students to be knowledgeable about the time limit for course work, as well as the total general and technical education requirements for a program (e.g. Associate Degree).
+The mission, description and student learning outcomes of each program are detailed in the Catalog.

-The Postsecondary Program Curriculum form in the 2017 Curriculum Manual199 requires that the author provide details including course sequencing and timeframe for a full-time student to complete the program.
+The Postsecondary Program Curriculum form in the 2017 Curriculum Manual93 requires that the author provide details including course sequencing and timeframe for a full-time student to complete the program.
 The program must demonstrate that a full-time student can complete associate degree programs within two years and certificate programs within one year.
 The program approval form also includes a section on course sequencing as part of the completion process.
-The National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS) annual completions survey component is conducted each fall semester and the College's institutional researcher serves as the keyholder for this mandate.
-The survey collects the number of degrees and certificates awarded by field of study, level of award, race/ethnicity, and gender.200
+The currently published, Integrated Postsecondary